WebAssembly/spec/md-proto/WebAssembly.md

 The `ne` instruction tests whether the operands are not equal.

+> This instruction corresponds to what is sometimes called "differs" in other languages.

 #### Integer Less Than, Signed

 | Name        | Signature                   | Families | Opcode | Syntax